akriegler/SARR/README.md

-# symmetry-aware_rotation_representation
+# Rotation Representation for Learning the 3D Orientation of Symmetric Objects
-Following ACCV submission
+Following ACCV submission (link)